1903 Penny Value Checker: Errors List & No Mint Mark Worth

 Rare 1903 Penny Error List

 Minting errors can significantly increase a coin’s value.
 The 1903 Indian Head Penny has several documented varieties that collectors actively seek.
-These errors occurred during the die preparation process at the Philadelphia Mint.
-Identifying them requires careful examination, often with magnification.
+These errors occurred during the die preparation process at the Philadelphia Mint and require careful examination — often with a 5x to 10x magnifying loupe — to identify correctly.

-A Misplaced Date error occurs when a mint worker punched date digits in the wrong position on the die.
-On 1903 pennies, microscopic traces of a digit appear in the denticles below the normal date location.
+A Misplaced Date (MPD) error occurs when a mint worker punched date digits in the wrong position on the die before correcting their placement.
+On 1903 pennies, microscopic traces of a digit appear in the denticles — the small teeth-like projections along the coin’s edge — below the normal date location.

 1903 Misplaced Date (MPD) Price/Grade Chart